vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 Below, **on_turn()** was overridden just to capture the channel, to configure if the channel supports update/delete of activity or not !
 This we would use for a workaround streaming solution that we build little later.

+Also, we try to create transaction trace for tracking in app insights.

 **my_bot.py**

 ```python